newhavenrb/conferences/Using-Rails-without-Rails.md

 >
 > Although I will focus on using those parts standalone, this knowledge will most likely help you also build your apps if you ever need something sophisticated that requires modification of regular rails behavior.

+## Summary

+A discussion of Rails internals;  specifically, a look at how ActionController and ActionView work underneath.
+Since they're separable, an example of using ActionView in another framework is presented (`WebMachine`).

 ## Notes

 ### From @benjaminoakes